This post may contain affiliate links. Please read our disclosure policy.

 Notes

-If you want just enough pumpkin spice mix for this recipe then add the following spices to the flour: 4 teaspoon cinnamon, 1 tablespoon ground ginger, ¾ teaspoon cloves, rounded ¼ teaspoon nutmeg, and rounded 1/8 teaspoon allspice.
+Individual Spice Measurements – If you want just enough pumpkin spice mix for this recipe, then add the following spices: 4 tsp cinnamon, 1 tbsp ground ginger, ¾ tsp cloves, rounded ¼ tsp nutmeg, and rounded 1/8 tsp allspice.

 Nutrition